 The renewable award pays a maximum of $2,800 per academic year.

 This scholarship provides eligible foster youth with scholarship funds for tuition, fees, room/board, books, and supplies required for enrollment.

 You must have been in foster care on or after your 13th birthday to qualify.

 GEAR UP College Day Scholarship

-You must have successfully completed the Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) six-year program and be nominated for this award.
+You must have successfully completed the Gaining Early Awareness and Readiness for Undergraduates (GEAR UP) six-year program and be nominated for this award.

 To be eligible you must also:

 - Possess a high school diploma or its equivalent as recognized by the Michigan Merit-Based Curriculum.